thermalogic/PyRankine/sim-oop/README.md

-## The Object-oriented programming of Rankine Cycle Flowsheet
+## The Object-oriented programming of Rankine Cycle

 **Run**